jxnl/blog/docs/writing/posts/learning.md

 It took me two years of BJJ to appreciate the importance of strong fundamentals.
 When I picked up Rocket League during the pandemic, I decided to focus solely on the basics.
 Initially, I thought this would involve mastering the aerial flying aspect of the game.
 However, after watching numerous tutorials on YouTube, I discovered that the key was to drive fast and consistently hit the ball.
 Duh!
 All the tutorials unanimously advised against learning how to get airborne, as it often led to unforced errors.
 By the fourth week of playing, dedicating around 30 to 40 minutes a day, I had already reached the Diamond rank.
 I never tried to leave the air, and usually when I did, I would get scored on...

-#### Focus on the Fundamentals
+#### Focus on the Fundamentals, Avoid Unforced Errors

 Half the time all of life is just avoiding unforced errors.
 I've realized that much of my success, my entire life, comes down to doing the simple and obvious things for a long time.
-I've witnessed, game after game, low-ranked players attempted fancy moves and failed, allowing me to capitalize on their mistakes.
+I've witnessed, game after game, low-ranked players who attempted fancy moves and failed, allowing me to capitalize on their mistakes.

 The road to success can be incredibly mundane.
 Interestingly, Rocket League was the first time I truly embraced this notion from the start.
 I told myself that I wanted to win, and then I started winning.
 I discovered that I could achieve a reasonably high level of success by simply doing two things well: steering effectively and making good contact with the ball.
 It's crucial not to overextend and commit unforced errors.
 I am convinced that most people fail to reach their desired goals due to unforced errors alone.